Hajar537/mergesort_project/README.md

 * **Schedule**: every two hours (`0 */2 * * *`).
 * **Source data**: Weatherstack current-conditions API snapshots for the configured cities (`New York`, `San Francisco`, `London`, `Tokyo`).
-The DAG uses the provided demo key (`97b2240b1c8d6bd7260f340df5349956`) unless you set `WEATHERSTACK_API_KEY` in the environment.
+The DAG uses the a personal key provided by the weatherstack API.
 Each run pulls the latest payload per city, skips observations whose `localtime` matches the stored checkpoint, and appends any new JSON objects to `data/batch/raw/weather_history.jsonl` for lineage.